AnandLakabshetti/C-/readme.txt

 Data security (static function )

-using static functioin we can provide data security .put data and constructor and destructor in private then put use static function for variable/object creation
+using static function we can provide data security .put data and constructor and destructor in private then put use static function for variable/object creation

 ** operator overloading **